spinnaker/spinnaker.github.io/community/gardening/what-to-hack.md

 - Create a custom-stage plugin and familiarize yourself with using the framework.
 This uses the new SimpleStage extension point to add your custom pipeline stage to Spinnaker.
 Read more in the [Plugin Creators Guide](https://www.spinnaker.io/guides/developer/plugin-creators/).

-- Help make Spinnaker documentation easier to use.
-Participate in a spinnaker.io card sorting exercise asynchronously.
-Don’t forget to submit&mdash;you don’t have to sort all the cards to get points.
-Start [here](https://www.provenbyusers.com/cs.php?c=26cc8242).
-Stop by the #sig-documentation Slack channel if you have questions or want to chat!
+- Stop by the #sig-documentation Slack channel if you want to help out with work related to the spinnaker.io website refresh!

 - Open issues, comment on issues and PRs to provide context, and review PRs in [the Spinnaker organization](https://github.com/spinnaker).